NahidaMajeed/PoweBI/Main Project/README.md

-## This is a powerBI report of a Banglore Housing Price and availablity
+## This is a powerBI report of a Banglore Housing Price and availability

 ![Power BI Report Screenshot](screenshot.jpg)